 Due to the fast growth of the Internet, an increasing number of network applications are being used.
-These include realtime applications, such as IP telephony, voice conferencing, Internet radio, and video on demand (VoD), which have become widely used.
+These include real-time applications, such as IP telephony, voice conferencing, Internet radio, and video on demand (VoD), which have become widely used.

 On the current Internet, however, because the packet transmission quality (e.g., transmission delay, jitter, packet loss) may vary dynamically, it is not easy to handle real-time traffic.
 For UDP-based real-time applications, a smoothing buffer is typically used at the client to compensate for variable delays.
 The received packets are first queued into the smoothing buffer.
 After several packets are queued, the actual decoding starts.
 Then, the influence of the delay variations within the network can be minimized.
 (We refer to this delay as the playout delay.)
 Choosing the playout delay is important because it directly affects the communication quality of the application.
 If the playout delay is set too short, the client application treats packets as lost even if they eventually arrive.
 On the other hand, a large playout delay may be unacceptably long so that the client users cannot tolerate it.
 Thus, it is difficult to determine the proper playout delay.
 The packet transmission delay between the server and client can be varied according to the network conditions on the Internet, so the appropriate playout delay heavily depends on the variations in the packet transmission delays.
 The issue of playout control has been studied previously [1], [2], [3], [4], and several algorithms for controlling the playout buffer (we refer to these as playout buffer algorithms (PBAs)) have been proposed.
 Most of these PBAs, however, are based on a calculation method using the timeout threshold in TCP [5].
 For example, Moon et al. [3] trace the packet delays and suggested a playout delay based on the distribution of traced delays.
-However, they only focused on adjustments of the playout delay, and did not consider controlling the packet loss ratio.
+However, they only focused on adjustments of the playout delay, and did not consider controlling the packet loss ratio (PLR).

 In our prior work [6], we analyzed the characteristics of the packet transmission delays.
-We measured both the one-way transmission delay and the round-trip delay, and determined a suitable distribution function through a statistical analytic approach.
+We measured both the one-way transmission delay and the round-trip delay with synchronizing the measurement hosts by using Paxson's method [7] or global positioning system (GPS).
+From measurement results, we determined a suitable distribution function through a statistical analytic approach.
 We then introduced the use of the distribution function to estimate the playout delay for real-time applications.
 We proposed a new playout buffer algorithm, which manages the packet loss ratio according to the users' choices, while minimizing the playout delay.